sendgrid/smtpapi-go/CONTRIBUTING.md

 Hello!
-Thank you for choosing to help contribute to one of the SendGrid open source libraries.
-There are many ways you can contribute and help is always welcome.
-We simply ask that you follow the following contribution policies.
+Thank you for considering to help contribute to one of the SendGrid open source libraries.
+There are many ways you can contribute to your projects and additional help is always welcome.
+We simply require that you follow the following contribution policies.

 - [Feature Request](#feature-request)
 - [Submit a Bug Report](#submit-a-bug-report)